jackkershaw/portfolio/README.md

 - set font to helvetica or similar like neue haas grotesk -https://www.are.na/gemma-copeland/good-footers-9eibsw2ipzm
 - see nextcloud todo list for next steps on learning react.
 - shadow colour ykb or dominant color like on the design page
+- Make clickable bits accessible on keyboard: https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Keyboard?utm_source=devtools&utm_medium=a11y-panel-checks-keyboard#clickable_elements_must_be_focusable_and_should_have_interactive_semantics

 ### Maybe later:

+- a little more gap between elements
 - Add hero icons/font awesome icons for header: https://heroicons.dev/?search=x.
 - add react router DOM so can navigate between pages - e.g. clicking where next goes to contact page.
 - Mobile Navbar as full page, scrollable like on wired.com